GoogleChrome/web.dev/src/site/content/en/lighthouse-best-practices/image-aspect-ratio/index.md

 updated: 2019-08-28
 ---

-If a rendered image has an aspect ratio that's significantly different from the aspect ratio in its source file (the _natural_ aspect ratio), the rendered image may look distorted, possibly creating an unpleasant user experience.
+If a rendered image has an [aspect ratio][ar] that's significantly different from the aspect ratio in its source file (the _natural_ aspect ratio), the rendered image may look distorted, possibly creating an unpleasant user experience.